 The expense incurred in connection with the allocations to the provisions for the voluntary redundancy scheme approved by the Directors of the Bolsas y Mercados Españoles Group in 2018, which was limited to a reduced group of employees that met specific characteristics, was recognised by the Company in the income statement under "Staff costs - Wages, salaries and similar expenses" (Note 14).
-The amounts outstanding, if any, are recorded on the liabilities side of the balance sheet at the close of 2023 and 2022 under "Non-current provisions" and "Current provisions" (Note 12).
+The amount outstanding was recorded on the liabilities side of the balance sheet at the close of 2023 under "Non-current provisions" and "Current provisions" (Note 12).

-As at 31 December 2023 and 2022, except for the aforementioned voluntary redundancy scheme, there was no staff reduction plan that would require the allocation of a provision for this purpose.
+As at 31 December 2024 and 2023, except for the aforementioned voluntary redundancy scheme at 31 December 2023, there was no staff reduction plan that would require the allocation of a provision for this purpose.